 Ingredients

-- salt
+- salt - enhances the flavors

-- vanilla extract
+- vanilla extract - flavoring for the crust

 How to Make Peppermint Protein Bars

-These peppermint bars are best kept in the fridge or freezer.
+These peppermint protein bars are best kept in the fridge or freezer.
 They will slightly soften at room temperature, but can be kept out for a few hours.

-Keep them in an air tight container or baggie and store in the fridge up to two weeks or the freezer up to two months.
+Keep them in an airtight container or baggie and store in the fridge up to two weeks or the freezer up to two months.

 More Easy Protein Bar Recipes

-I love making my own Paleo protein bars - they're SO easy, taste great and are made with healthy ingredients.
+I love making my own paleo protein bars - they're SO easy, taste great and are made with healthy ingredients.
 Here are some more easy protein bar recipes to check out:

-- Dark Chocolate Protein Bars
+- Almond Butter Protein Bars

-- Pumpkin Protein Bars
+- Pumpkin Chocolate Chip Protein Bars

-- Hazelnut Collagen Protein Bars
+- Birthday Cake Protein Bars

-- Bone Broth Protein Bars
+- Mint Chocolate Protein Bars

 Enjoy!